On the asymptotic dimension of the curve complex: Train tracks

 The number of branches of $\sigma$ is uniformly bounded depending only on the surface $\Sigma$, so the bound on $\chi(\bs)$ really only amounts to the bound on the intersection between the branches of $\tau$ and $\rho$.

 As an example of the extra flexibility, note that if we remove an edge of $\sigma$ from all three graphs $\sigma,\tau,\rho$ the listed conditions continue to hold, but the new triple has smaller complexity.
+In the proof below, the intersection number $I(\tau,\rho)$ will increase only if $e(\sigma)$ decreases by at least as much.

 Denote by $Supp(\sigma)$ the support of $\sigma$, i.e. the smallest subsurface that contains $\sigma$ (possibly $\emptyset$, or disconnected, or all of $\Sigma$).
 Thus $Supp(\sigma)=\emptyset$ if and only if $\sigma$ is contained in a disk.